 Disputes with employees often stem from two concerns – their financial interests and their workplace rights.
 Wage and hour claims cover both of those categories.
-That is one of the reasons why these are some of the most common lawsuits employers face during their careers.
+That is one of the reasons wage and hour lawsuits have become so dominant in recent years, particularly in California.

 Employers frequently conduct wage and salary reviews, usually when they review the employee’s annual performance.
 But there are generally two critical reasons employers should carry out these reviews routinely.